Where do you start with marketing translations? Whether it’s a brochure, website or global campaign, here are 6 steps you need for brand engagement.

 There are different levels of localisation, from translation (the words) through to transcreation (imagery and artwork).
-The Localisation Spectrum, featured in our guide ‘Making Every Marketing Communication Count’, is a handy tool to help you decide which messages merit the highest levels of localisation.
+The Localisation Spectrum, featured in our guide ‘delivering effective multilingual marketing campaigns’, is a handy tool to help you decide which messages merit the highest levels of localisation.

 2. Avoid false economy

 Put as much effort into ensuring each translation is correct as you would creating the source content.
-By cutting corners at the end, you might end up wasting your hard work and costing your brand revenue and reputation.
+If you cut corners, you might end up wasting your hard work and costing your brand revenue and reputation.
 By working with a translation partner front the start of your process, you can avoid pitfalls that might happen along the way.
 You’ll have a headstart in spotting any possible problems before you reach them.

 3. Work with your local market

-Having someone who either works for your company or knows it very well, on the ground in the local market can be hugely beneficial.
-They will give you crucial insight into any nuisances around how the brand is received in their territory and any local industry information that might be useful.
+Having someone who either works for your company, or knows it very well, on the ground in the local market can be hugely beneficial.
+They’ll provide crucial insight into any nuisances around how the brand is received in their territory and provide useful local industry information.